 NMIH is not subject to any limitations on its ability to pay dividends except those generally applicable to corporations that are incorporated in Delaware, such as NMIH.
 Delaware corporation law provides that dividends are only payable out of a corporation's capital surplus or (subject to certain limitations) recent net profits.
 As of December 31, 2012, NMIH's capital surplus was approximately \$489 million.
 NMIH assets, which, excluding investment in NMIC and Re One, are approximately \$276 million at December 31, 2013, are unencumbered by any debt or other subsidiary commitments or obligations.
 As such, at December 31, 2013, NMIH had sufficient resources to downstream to either insurance subsidiary the cash necessary to fully comply with all commitments.
 The insurance subsidiaries are both mono-line mortgage guaranty insurance companies and the assets of each are dedicated only to the support of direct risk and obligations of each mortgage insurance entity.
-NMIC only writes direct mortgage guaranty insurance business and assumes no business from any other entity.
-Re One only assumes business from NMIC to allow NMIC to comply with statutory risk requirements.
+NMIC only writes direct mortgage guaranty insurance business from NMIC to allow NMIC to comply with statutory risk requirements.
 Neither NMIC nor Re One have subsidiaries, and therefore do not have risks and obligations that compete for its resources, and neither entity counts a subsidiary's asset in their admitted statutory assets.